 It may sound strange that something we try so hard to avoid and protect ourselves from can actually be one of the beneficial things for personal growth.
 Emotion pain can spark change, growth, new perspectives, and self improvement when processed in a healthy way.
-This is true for anyone, but for a person going through recovery, dealing with emotional pain can be an especially valuable tool.
+This is true for anyone, but for a person going through recovery, dealing with Emotional Growth in Recovery.

 The following provides a more detailed look at the role pain plays during the process of recovery, the healthy ways it should be handled, and how it can be an impetus for growth.